shan825/blackswan_safetycrew/README.md

 Change Log
 ----------
+10-4-2022: Added results file for PyTorch model.

+10-3-2022: Added results file for PyTorch model.

+10-3-2022: Added a first attempt for hyperparameter tuning for TensorFlow model.

 10-1-2022: Added 3d_scatter_animated.py and 3d_scatter_interactive.html for interactive version of 3D holdout scatterplot (in HTML file).

 9-27-2022: Added visualizations folder and an examples subfolder to store visualizations and associated code